softlayer/chef-openstack/learn-more.md

 Read our contributing guidelines below.
 They include how to:

 * Handle feature requests and issues
-* Directions for pull requests
+* Submit pull requests
-* Our coding standards
+* Comply with our coding standards

 ## Feature Requests